-Sartre (1958, 55) argues for a phenomenological account of self-deception.
-In Being and Nothingness Sartre provides such a phenomenological account of self-deception or bad faith in an example of a woman who for the first time has consented to go out with a man.
-This is an example of bad faith because the woman is aware of the man's sexual interest in her, and the potential consequences of that, but because of her ambivalence, she pretends that nothing is being asked of her.
+Sartre (1958) provides a phenomenological account, in Being and Nothingness, of self-deception or bad faith through an example of a woman who for the first time has consented to go out with a man.
+The woman is aware of the man's sexual interest in her, and the potential consequences of that, but because of her ambivalence, she pretends that nothing is being asked of her.
 Why is this woman in bad faith?
-For Sartre, she is in bad faith or self-deceived because she conceals something from herself at the same instant, she brings it to conscious awareness (Webber, 2013).
+For Sartre, she is in bad faith or self-deceived because she conceals something from herself at the same instant she brings it to conscious awareness - and is actively denying her own freedom